sourcegraph/careers/job-descriptions/software-engineer.md

 - Backend: Go, GraphQL, PostgreSQL, Redis
 - Deployment and operations: Kubernetes, Docker, Google Cloud Platform, Terraform

-The actual problems that you will work on and the technologies that you will use depend on your exact interests and skills.
-We'll figure out where you fit on the team as part of the interview process.
+Review our [product roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit) to understand how our engineering team is organized and what projects you might be working on if you started today.

-#### Your responsibilities
+#### Responsibilities

 You will:

 - Collaborate with the product team to define and prioritize the problems that you will be working to solve.
-- Write technical design documents to communicate your implementation plan and solicit feedback from teammates.
+- Write [RFCs](https://docs.sourcegraph.com/dev/rfcs) to communicate your implementation plan and solicit feedback from teammates.
 - Write code to achieve the goals of your projects.
 - Provide thoughtful and compassionate feedback to your teammates when reviewing their code and designs.

 We will encourage and support you to:

-- Write RFCs for projects that you think should be prioritized.
 - Collaborate directly with customers to collect feature requirements and resolve issues.
 - Publish blog posts and give conference talks about your work at Sourcegraph.

-#### Your qualifications
+#### Qualifications

-- You are skilled enough within your area of expertise to own the development on a non-trivial change your first month at Sourcegraph.
+- You are skilled enough within your area of expertise to own the development of a non-trivial change during your first month at Sourcegraph.
+- You communicate clearly, especially in writing, and work well on a team.
-- You are passionate about creating high quality software and understand how to make appropriate tradeoffs (e.g. cut scope) to ship quickly when necessary.
+- You are passionate about creating high-quality software and understand how to make appropriate tradeoffs (e.g. cut scope) to ship quickly when necessary.
 - You are a humble learner who values continuous growth and learns new skills quickly.
 - Your are happy and effective working on challenging open-ended engineering problems.